physimals/quantiphyse/doc/cvr/tutorial.rst

 .. image:: /screenshots/cvr/bayesian.png

-We will leave everything at its default, however to avoid the output getting confused with subsequent runs you can specify a data set name suffix - e.g. ``vb``.
+We will leave all the settings at their defaults, however to avoid the output getting confused with subsequent runs you can specify a data set name suffix - e.g. ``vb`` as above.

 Choose a folder, if you would like to save a copy of the output data.